-It’s easy to think that forage is more than enough for your horse, but in reality even spring grazing may be deficient in some key nutrients.
+It’s easy to think that forage is more than enough for your horse, but in reality grass — and that includes even spring grazing which we typically think of as long and luscious — may be deficient in some key nutrients.

 “While grass alone may provide up to three times the horse’s daily energy (calorie) requirements, certain nutrients, such as lysine, copper, zinc and selenium are typically low in UK pasture,” says Clare Barfoot, marketing and research and development director at Spillers.